New Patient Registration

 Use of Texts, Emails and Messaging

-Mobile – Texts: To improve our service to patients we send appointment and medical review reminders by text, and encourage patients to opt in to this.
+To improve our service to patients we send some reminders by text or email, and encourage patients to opt in to this.

 For further information on our use of texts, emails and messaging, and the safeguards in place, please see our Information Technology page.